itsamiracle/java-practice/src/basic/README.md

 **PopulationGrowthCalculation** : In a small town the population is `p0 = 1000` at the beginning of a year.
 The population regularly increases by `2 percent` per year and moreover `50` new inhabitants per year come to live in the town.
 How many years does the town need to see its population greater or equal to `p = 1200` inhabitants?

-For building the encrypted string: Take every 2nd char from the string, then the other chars, that are not every 2nd char, and concat them as new String.
+**Encrption** : For building the encrypted string: Take every 2nd char from the string, then the other chars, that are not every 2nd char, and concat them as new String.
 Do this n times!

-Examples:	`"This is a test!", 1 -> "hsi  etTi sats!"`.
+Example:	`"This is a test!", 1 -> "hsi  etTi sats!"`.

+**Persist** : Write a function, `persistence`, that takes in a positive parameter `num` and returns its multiplicative persistence, which is the number of times you must multiply the digits in `num` until you reach a single digit.

+For example: `persistence(39) == 3 // because 3*9 = 27, 2*7 = 14, 1*4=4  and 4 has only one digit`